-12.15 Within the Standish Neighbourhood Area there are green spaces which contribute to the character of the area and give opportunities for formal and informal recreation, can grow food and have ecological or biodiversity value.

-12.16 Policy OS2 seeks to protect the following four areas as Local Green Space: Victoria Pit reclamation site (7.213ha); the ponds at Almond Brook extending into Robin Hill Lane and open space to the west of it, to the north of 'The Line' (4.151ha); Southlands Rec, on Southlands Avenue (0.785ha); and the playing field to the south west of Standish High School bounded by 'The Line' and footpath no 37 (1.294ha).
-Reasons for their designation as Local Green Space are outlined in a section of the Evidence Base.

-12.17 Accordingly, they will be afforded protection from new development unless very special circumstances demonstrate otherwise.
+- 12.13 Within the Standish Neighbourhood Area there are green spaces which contribute to the character of the area and give opportunities for formal and informal recreation, can grow food and have ecological or biodiversity value. - 12.14 Policy OS2 seeks to protect the following four areas as Local Green Space: Victoria Pit reclamation site (7.213ha); the ponds at Almond Brook extending into Robin Hill Lane and open space to the west of it, to the north of 'The Line' (4.151ha); Southlands Rec, on Southlands Avenue, also known as The Rec (0.785ha); and the playing field to the south west of Standish High School bounded by 'The Line' and footpath no 37 (1.294ha).
+Reasons for their designation as Local Green Space are outlined in the Evidence Base Appendix. - 12.15 Accordingly, they will be afforded protection from new development unless very special circumstances demonstrate otherwise.

-POLICY OS2: Designated Local Green Spaces
+POLICY OS2: Local Green Spaces